FurtherProgramming/assignment-2-S3555521/README.md

 # Readme

-This application is finish by Zhouo Haopeng
+This application is builded by Zhouo Haopeng

+Student ID: s3555521

 ## How to run the application